 Future Climate interactive tool by EarthGames

 The target argued by the Alliance of Small Island States (AOSIS) in the international climate negotiations is 1.5o C above preindustrial.
-The international community, on the other hand, has agreed only to 2o C above preindustrial.
+The international community, on the other hand, has agreed only to warming “well below” 2o C above preindustrial.
 These targets will only be met with rapid shuttering of many extractive industries.
-Try experimenting yourself with the Future Climate interactive tool above.
-You’ll find that we have to stop burning fossil fuels with astonishing rapidity.